TheWidlarzGroup/The-Hooks-Museum/README.md

 - Add more hooks 🔥
 - Add tests for every hooks
 - Add playground for react-native hooks
-- Add script to generate snippet for VS Code and Webstorm
+- Add script to generate snippets for VS Code and Webstorm

 ## ⚖️ License